 The Temperate Database is in the process of being updated, with new records being added and old ones being checked and brought up to date where necessary.
 This record has not yet been checked and updated.

 Common Name: Beaked Cornsalad

-Valerianella radiata is a Annual up to 0.60 metres tall.
+Valerianella radiata is an annual plant that can grow up to 0.60 metres tall.

 Eastern N. America - southwards from New Jersey and Kansas.

 Damp to dry woods, meadows, fields and roadsides[